 What we do

 - Advocate for our members and influence policy: via representations to government, funding agencies and other stakeholders, including through the use of student voice.
-We promote the work of our members through our directory, website, e-newsletters, social media and articles to highlight the positive difference members can make the lives of young people with SEND.
+We promote the work of our members through our directory, website, e-newsletters, social media and articles to highlight the positive difference members can make to the lives of young people with SEND.

 As part of its on-going determination to increase opportunities for disabled people to find and retain jobs, Natspec has signed up to the Government’s Disability Confident scheme.